-Council last discussed the Station Area Plan at their April 6, 2021 study session, where they provided direction to staff on the draft scope of work for a Fiscal Impacts and Community Benefits Analysis that was not included in the original scope for the project.
-Council also directed staff to return with a lower revised high-growth alternative "bookend" (now termed "June Alternative B") that responded to community feedback for less density and more precisely reflected likely redevelopment to occur within the Station Area.
+Planning Commission last discussed the Station Area Plan at their April 22, 2021 meeting, where staff briefed the Commission on City Council's direction on the draft scope of work for a Fiscal Impacts and Community Benefits Analysis that was not included in the original scope for the project.
+At their April 6, 2021 meeting, City Council directed staff to return with a revised high-growth alternative "bookend" (now termed "June Alternative B") that responded to community feedback and more precisely reflected likely redevelopment to occur within the Station Area.
 With that direction, staff has now finalized the scope for that analysis with the project team and executed an amendment to the City's contract with Mithun (the lead consultant on the Station Area Plan) for the work.
 The final scope, and revised project schedule, are included as Attachment 1 and summarized in the section below.